Angular momentum dependence in multiphoton ionization and attosecond time delays: Introduction

 The \Rabbitt{} protocol is one of the common methods to characterize an attosecond pulse train \cite{Paul1689} and to measure the ionization time delay with spectral resolution \cite{ScienceLHuillier2017}.
 In the latter case it produces an intuitive signal with a close correspondence to the Wigner ionization time delay.
-However, the measurement needs a dressing field, that affects the observation.
-Different strategies have emerged to isolate the Wigner time delay from \Rabbitt{} measurements such as performing the full two-photon calculation~\cite{Mauritsson2005}.
-Up to date, though, the most widely used solution is based on a `universal' dressing field delay through the so-called `continuum-continuum' delay, $\tau_{cc}$, introduced by Dahlström \textit{et al.}~\cite{Dahlstrom2012}.
+However, the measurement is based on interference of a pair of two-photon ionization pathways; that is, apart from the ionizing extreme ultra-violet (XUV) field, the system also absorbs or emits a quantum of another, infra-red (IR) dressing field.
+Consequently, the temporal \Rabbitt{} observable \(\tau_R\), ``\Rabbitt{} sideband delay'', is affected by the dressing field and cannot be directly linked to the intrinsic one-photon ionization delay.
+Different strategies have emerged to isolate the Wigner time delay \(\tau_W\) from \Rabbitt{} measurements such as performing the full two-photon calculation~\cite{Mauritsson2005}.
+Up to date, though, the most widely used solution is based on a universal dressing field delay through the so-called `continuum-continuum' delay, $\tau_{cc}$, introduced for atoms by Dahlström \textit{et al.}~\cite{Dahlstrom2012}, so that \(\tau_R \approx \tau_W + \tau_{cc}\).
 The model has further been extended to molecules~\cite{WornerThITD, Heuser2016, Cirelli2018}.
-In addition to $\tau_{cc}$, other correction terms have also to be considered, such as the `coupling delay' \(\tau_{\text{coupl}}\) or the `dipole-laser coupling delay' \(\tau_{dLC}\) \cite{Benda2022,Benda2024}.
-A common denominator of all these additional delays is that they are well defined only in the high kinetic energy limit.
+In addition to $\tau_{cc}$, other correction terms have also to be considered if further physics needs to be accounted for, such as the `(ion) coupling delay' \(\tau_{\text{coupl}}\) in systems with large transition dipole moments or the `dipole-laser coupling delay' \(\tau_{dLC}\) in molecules with a sizeable permanent dipole \cite{Benda2022,Benda2024}.
+A common denominator of all these additional delays is that they are well defined only in the high kinetic energy limit where the photoelectron interacts with the residual ion only very weakly.
 At low energies the problem becomes more complex due to electron correlation, which effectively intertwines the effects responsible for all these asymptotic contributions.

+In the present work we establish a computationally efficient and physically transparent approach to modelling and analysis of \Rabbitt{} delays for weakly correlated molecules.
+We generalize the idea of the universal continuum-continuum delay, and apply an IR correction \textit{separately} for each photoelectron partial wave, reflecting different influence of the IR field on individual angular momentum states.
+As a result, we are able to recover the correct low-energy behaviour of both the emission-integrated and angle-resolved \Rabbitt{} sideband delays, in excellent agreement with the full above-threshold perturbation theory of the second order.
+This makes it a most attractive tool for the attosecond community for routine interpretation of standard \Rabbitt{} experiments.
+Additionally, at a slightly reduced level of accuracy, the same correction factors can be used to calculate ionization amplitudes also for higher-order multi-photon ionization or for coupled models, paving a way for interpretation of more complex systems.